 Can I still file a workers’ compensation claim if I work for the government?

 You are entitled to file a claim with the federal workers’ compensation commission.

 Injured in a slip and fall in Virginia?
 Call us for help.

 If you or someone you know was injured in a slip and fall accident at work, we invite you to contact us for a free consultation.
-Call us at (804)888-8888 to discuss your case with a lawyer or complete our web form and we will contact you.
+Call a Richmond slip and fall lawyer at (866) 369-9051 to discuss your case with a lawyer.